wintvelt/mb-btw-export/README.md

 This is work in progress.
 Not yet ready for public consumption.
 TODO:
 - [x] Setup DynamoDB Table in serverless.yml for state data and export history
-- [x] function to update DynamoDB Table with latest Moneybird
+- [x] function to update DynamoDB Table with latest Moneybird state - single
+- [ ] dynamoDB update function for multiple updates
-- [ ] function to fetch latest info from Moneybird, using id-list structure
+- [x] function to fetch latest info from Moneybird, using id-list structure
 - [ ] function to sync ids and versions (calling mb-incoming-sync)

 API to sync and connect with Moneybird.